open-telemetry/weaver/crates/weaver_forge/expected_output/test/events.md

-# Semantic Convention Event Groups
+# Events Namespace `lifecycle`

-## Group `ios.lifecycle.events` (event)
+## Event `device.app.lifecycle`

-### Brief
+Note:

-This event represents an occurrence of a lifecycle transition on the iOS platform.
+Brief: This event represents an occurrence of a lifecycle transition on the iOS platform.

-Prefix: ios
+Requirement level:
-Name: device.app.lifecycle
+Stability:

 ### Attributes